tomshaffner/PiThermalCam/index.md

 ![Raspberry Pi 4](/images/Raspberry_Pi_4_Model_B_-_Side.jpg#center)
 *[By Miiicihiaieil  Hieinizilieir / Wikimedia Commons, CC BY-SA 4.0](https://commons.wikimedia.org/w/index.php?curid=80140656)*

-Most of the parts lists I see are incomplete or link to pages with excessive costs (e.g. the Pi was invented to be accessible, so the basic version should never be > $35 before shipping).
+Most of the parts lists I see are incomplete or link to pages with excessive costs (e.g. the Pi was invented specifically to be cheaper, so the basic version should never be > $35 before shipping).
 Below is a complete list of parts needed if you're starting from scratch.
 The Pi-specific items can be reused for other projects; the camera is really the only item specific to this project.

 Prices are approximate as of Jan.
 2021:
 - $60 + Shipping - [MLX90640 Thermal Camera](https://www.adafruit.com/product/4469)
   - Note: The Thermal Camera comes in two flavors; one that's 110 Degrees wide, one that's 55.
 For purposes of this project the 55 would have been MUCH better but unfortunately it was sold out, so I had to make do with the with 110.
 This makes my thermal evaluation harder but the camera will likely be better for security camera use longer term.
-I haven't had the chance to try it but I believe this code should work with the 55 Degree version without alteration too.
+I haven't had the chance to try it but I believe this code should work with the 55 Degree camear too.
-- $1 + Shipping - [STEMMA QT / Qwii with Female Sockets](https://www.adafruit.com/product/4397) - This, or some other wiring solution, is needed to connect the camera easily to the Pi.
+- $1 + Shipping - [STEMMA QT / Qwii with Female Sockets](https://www.adafruit.com/product/4397) - This, or some other wiring solution, is needed to connect the camera to the Pi.
 - $35 + Shipping - [Raspberry Pi 4](https://www.adafruit.com/product/4292)
   - Note: This same project could likely be performed with other Raspberry Pi versions as well, e.g. a Pi 3 or the like.
 Some adjustments might be necessary though, and for purposes here the Pi 4 with 2 GB RAM is the one being used.
 - $10-$30 - Raspberry Pi SD Card with Raspbian Installed - You can buy cards with Raspbian pre-loaded or get larger or faster cards from a variety of sources, so long as they follow the [right guidelines](https://www.raspberrypi.org/documentation/installation/sd-cards.md).